 Happy moments with a dash of haggardness and a sprinkle of workout.
-This best described how the first four months of my year was.
+(Haggardness and workout because of the stairs at Hiroo Station as I am not friends with stairs in general..ahahaha) This best described how the first four months of my year was.
 Mostly because of the BLJ Ikebana Class.
-From January until April, I have collaborated with Best Living Japan.
-It was a series of Ikebana class mainly for foreigners living in Tokyo.
+From January until April, I have collaborated with Best Living Japan for a series of Ikebana lessons.
 The lessons were held every Tuesday afternoon at BLJ studio.
 For 10 Tuesdays, I was able to share the Japanese flower art to a group of ladies coming from different countries.
 It was also a learning experience for me as I further improve my skills as an Ikebana teacher.

 Happy Moments with Wonderful Ladies